bcambl/rpda/README.md

 rpda
 ====
 Is a RecoverPoint Direct Access utility to provide clients a simple CLI to manage _direct access_ testing on the latest image of a copy node within a consistency group remotely via API.
 The project is written in Go (golang) and can be compiled to a single binary for ease of deployment.

-Download latest compiled `x86_64` release binary [here](https://github.com/bcambl/rpda/releases/latest)
+**DOWNLOAD THE LATEST VERSION OF THIS UTILITY ON THE RELEASE PAGE [HERE](https://github.com/bcambl/rpda/releases/latest)**

+## User Permissions
+An account on the RecoverPoint Appliance is required and the user must have access to administrate desired consistency groups.
+This utility will only administer consistency groups of which the account has access to modify as per RecoverPoint user privledges when `--all` is used.

 ## Configuration
-A configuration template will be generated upon first execution of `rpda [command]`.
+A configuration template will be generated upon first execution of `rpda [command]`. (ie: `rpda list` or `rpda status --all`)

 ```
 api:
   delay: 0
+  polldelay: 3
+  pollmax: 30
   url: https://recoverpoint_fqdn/
   username: username
 identifiers: